white-axe/determination/README.md

 Feel free also to edit config.nix before running the `nix` command to exclude components from the image that you don't need.

-This creates a gzip-compressed tarball named "result" with no file extension.
+This creates a tarball named "result" with no file extension.
 Import it into Docker or Podman with `docker load -i ./result` or `podman load -i ./result` on a computer that has Docker or Podman installed.

 If you modify the contents of this repository, keep in mind that Nix ignores untracked files in Git, so always use `git add` to add untracked files before building.